grafana/k6-docs/docs/sources/v0.48.x/using-k6/k6-options/_index.md

 ---
 title: 'Options'
 slug: '/k6-options'
-excerpt: 'Options configure test-run behavior.
+description: 'Options configure test-run behavior.
 You can set options in multiple locations.
 Examples for how to use options, and a complete reference.'
 weight: 05
 ---